-- The needs and safety of each group of users are considered - Improvements of any kind do not make existing conditions worse for the most vulnerable users higher on the ordered list - Policy-based rationale is provided if modes lower in the transportation hierarchy are prioritized. - Update and adopt Complete Street Standards that codifies this hierarchy - Hierarchy information is added to the City's Structure Plan Map and City Plan Place Type descriptions.
+- The needs and safety of each group of users are considered. - Improvements of any kind do not make existing conditions worse for the most vulnerable users higher on the ordered list. - Policy-based rationale is provided if modes lower in the transportation hierarchy are prioritized. - Update and adopt Complete Street Standards that codifies this hierarchy. - Hierarchy information is added to the City's Structure Plan Map, Master Street Plan, and City Plan Place Type descriptions.

-"Updating existing connections is great.
-But I hope that long-term, there is emphasis on a complete, layered network and investing in active mode corridors that prioritize those modes."
 1b.
 Ensure that the percent of transportation funding allocated to active modes aligns with the City's strategic outcomes related to mode shift, safety, climate action, and equity.

-When left unchanged, prioritization and allocation methods can continue to result in decreased investments in active modes.
-These methods may be fully internal - such as putting together the city's Capital Improvement Plan - or may have an external component, such as deciding on the project that the City will write a grant for.
+When left unchanged, prioritization and allocation methods that do not proactively expand the active travel network can result in decreased investments in active modes.
+These methods may be fully internal - such as putting together the City's Capital Improvement Plan - or may have an external component, such as deciding on the project that the City will write a grant for.